AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 The lookback date range affects dimension persistence when the expiration is set to either of the following options in the data view:

 * [!UICONTROL **Person Reporting Window**]: The lookback date range becomes the new reporting window for each dimension in the data feed definition that uses [!UICONTROL **Person Reporting Window**] as its expiration.
 * [!UICONTROL **Custom Time**]: If the custom time that is selected extends beyond the lookback date range, the custom time is ignored, and the lookback date range is used for dimension expiration for each dimension in the data feed definition that uses [!UICONTROL **Custom Time**] as its expiration.
-Values that ocurred before the lookback date range are not considered.
+Values that occurred before the lookback date range are not considered.

   For more information about setting persistence on dimensions within the data view, see [Persistence component settings](/help/data-views/component-settings/persistence.md).